Tornado: Multiple vortex

-A multiple-vortex tornado outside Dallas, Texas, on April 2, 1957.

 A multiple-vortex tornado is a type of tornado in which two or more columns of spinning air rotate about their own axes and at the same time revolve around a common center.
 A multi-vortex structure can occur in almost any circulation, but is very often observed in intense tornadoes.
 These vortices often create small areas of heavier damage along the main tornado path.
 This is a phenomenon that is distinct from a satellite tornado, which is a smaller tornado that forms very near a large, strong tornado contained within the same mesocyclone.
 The satellite tornado may appear to "orbit" the larger tornado (hence the name), giving the appearance of one, large multi-vortex tornado.
 However, a satellite tornado is a distinct circulation, and is much smaller than the main funnel.

 Waterspout

 A waterspout near the Florida Keys in 1969.

 A waterspout is defined by the National Weather Service as a tornado over water.
 However, researchers typically distinguish "fair weather" waterspouts from tornadic (i.e. associated with a mesocyclone) waterspouts.
 Fair weather waterspouts are less severe but far more common, and are similar to dust devils and landspouts.
 They form at the bases of cumulus congestus clouds over tropical and subtropical waters.
 They have relatively weak winds, smooth laminar walls, and typically travel very slowly.
 They occur most commonly in the Florida Keys and in the northern Adriatic Sea.
 In contrast, tornadic waterspouts are stronger tornadoes over water.
 They form over water similarly to mesocyclonic tornadoes, or are stronger tornadoes which cross over water.
 Since they form from severe thunderstorms and can be far more intense, faster, and longer-lived than fair weather waterspouts, they are more dangerous.
 In official tornado statistics, waterspouts are generally not counted unless they affect land, though some European weather agencies count waterspouts and tornadoes together.